cpt-waffle/lhl-lectures/w02d04-promises/notes.md

 ------ AGENDA ------

--- Intro ( I was away last week so we may have met only on Monday for a very quick Hi!)
+-- Intro
 -- Review -- Callbacks!!
--- Promises intro ( and maybe how they are written under the hood, AKA MAKING PROMISE)
+-- Promises intro ( and maybe how they are written under the hood, AKA MAKING PROMISE) --> Bonus --> how do you build a promise

 COFFEE BREAK!!